sparksuite/simplemde-markdown-editor/README.md

   - link
   - table
 - **lineWrapping**: If set to `false`, disable line wrapping.
 Defaults to `true`.
-- **minHeight**: A minimal height of the editable area.
-Should be a string containing a valid CSS value like: `"400px"`.
+- **minHeight**: Sets the minimum height for the composition area, before it starts auto-growing.
+Should be a string containing a valid CSS value like `"500px"`.
 Dafaults to `"300px"`.
 - **parsingConfig**: Adjust settings for parsing the Markdown during editing (not previewing).
   - **allowAtxHeaderWithoutSpace**: If set to `true`, will render headers without a space after the `#`.
 Defaults to `false`.
   - **strikethrough**: If set to `false`, will not process GFM strikethrough syntax.
 Defaults to `true`.
   - **underscoresBreakWords**: If set to `true`, let underscores be a delimiter for separating words.
 Defaults to `false`.
-- **placeholder**: Custom placeholder that should be displayed
+- **placeholder**: If set, displays a custom placeholder message.
 - **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
 Used when user previews.
 - **promptURLs**: If set to `true`, a JS alert window appears asking for the link or image URL.
 Defaults to `false`.
 - **renderingConfig**: Adjust settings for parsing the Markdown during previewing (not editing).